jakta-bdi/jakta-bdi.github.io/docs/getting-started/03_hello-world.md

 }
 ```

-If the agent's elements are unfamiliar for you, continue the read with [Basic Concepts](../basic-concepts/index.md).
+If the agent's elements are unfamiliar for you, continue the read with `Basic Concepts`.